Cranes of Great Britain: 2000s

 The British Trust for Ornithology estimated in 2017 that the UK breeding population of cranes is 10 pairs.
 52 cranes were identified in the UK in winter, and 37 cranes were recorded as passage migrants.
 The European population of cranes in summer was estimated to be 50 to 70 thousand pairs.

-From 2016 to 2021 there has been a significant increase in the UK population, with over a hundred chicks born in this period.
-2020 was a record year, with 64 pairs, of which 56 attempted to breed, and 23 young were fledged.
-In the autumn of 2020 there were 78 cranes seen roosting in the Nene Washes: the highest modern-day count in Britain, since a flock of about 100 birds on migration were seen passing by in Sussex in October 1963.
+From 2016 to 2021 there has been a significant increase in the UK population, with over a hundred chicks born.
+2020 was a record year with 64 pairs, of which 56 attempted to breed, and 23 young were fledged.
+In the autumn of 2020 there were 78 cranes seen roosting in the Nene Washes: the highest count in Britain, since a flock of about 100 birds on migration were seen passing by in Sussex in October 1963.
 About half of the cranes in Britain derive from naturally arriving migrants, the other half were re-introduced (see below).

 Scotland

 The common crane's presence in Scotland in the Iron Age and Medieval periods has been confirmed by archaeological evidence but after these periods they were extremely rare.
 Numbers increased during the late 20th century and common cranes were confirmed to breed in North East Scotland in 2012, the breeding population increased to five pairs by 2020.
 The Scottish breeders prefer lowland raised bogs set in areas of mixed farmland.
 The Scottish birds are thought to have originated from expanding continental populations independently of the recolonisation of eastern England.